intel/terraform-intel-aws-mysql-parameter-group/README.md

 © Copyright 2023, Intel Corporation

-## AWS RDS MSSQL module
+## AWS RDS MySQL module

-Configuration in this directory creates an Amazon RDS instance parameter group for MysQL.
+Configuration in this directory creates an Amazon RDS instance parameter group for MySQL.
 This module is leveraged in a pre-existing Amazon RDS MySQL module.
 This module exposes the Optimizations by Intel for MySQL.

 ## Usage